Free temporary China phone number to receive SMS online (+86)

 The 2-3 minute rule

 If delivery is slower than that, the message likely went to whoever requested it first.
-Hit refresh, and if it stays empty, pick a fresh line and try again.
+Hit refresh, and if it stays empty, pick a fresh number and try again.

 How to catch a fresh code